bj4rnee/DeformBot/README.md

 - Made with ❤️ and python

 # DeformBot
-An Open Source Image distortion discord bot based on the old version of [@DistortBot](https://twitter.com/DistortBot) on twitter build by [@SergioSV96](https://github.com/SergioSV96)
+An Open Source Image distortion discord bot based on the old version of [@DistortBot](https://twitter.com/DistortBot) on twitter build by [@SergioSV96](https://github.com/SergioSV96).

 # Add to your server
-[click here](https://discord.com/oauth2/authorize?client_id=971742838024978463&permissions=140660558912&scope=bot) to add DeformBot to your discord server
+[click here](https://discord.com/oauth2/authorize?client_id=971742838024978463&permissions=140660558912&scope=bot) to add DeformBot to your discord server.

 # Usage
 DeformBot's command prefix is `§`.\